Temporal Cascading of Planning and Control for Quadrotor MPC: Low-Fidelity Model

 First, we simplify the lower bound of the thrust constraint~$\mathbb{S}_\mathrm{f}^\mathrm{lf}$ defined in~\eqref{eq:th_constraint_pm}.
 The lower bound of~\eqref{eq:th_constraint_pm} is satisfied if the simpler inequality holds, where $\lb{a}_z$ is an auxiliary, more restrictive, bound that is also used in the following to shape the simplified constraints.
 We refer to~\cite{hehn_2015} for a proof.

 Second, the upper bound of~\eqref{eq:th_constraint_pm} can be simplified, where a more restrictive constraint guarantees the feasibility of~\eqref{eq:th_constraint_pm}.
-The simplified constraint involves two design parameters~$\alpha_x,\alpha_y\in(0,1)$ that shape and trade off the more optimization-friendly constraints.
+The simplified constraint involves two design parameters~$\alpha_x,\alpha_z\in(0,1)$ that shape and trade off the more optimization-friendly constraints.
+Define the available thrust margin as $\ub{f}_\mathrm{av}:=\ub{f}_\mathrm{th}-\ub{f}_\mathrm{res}$.
 By utilizing the design parameters, box-constraints for $\ub{a}^\top= $ can be computed iteratively by

 The simplified box constraints, expressed as a set constraining the acceleration states of the low-fidelity model, can finally be written as